caolan/async/README.md

 __Arguments__

-* `fn` - the function you to proxy and cache results from.
+* `fn` - The function to proxy and cache results from.
-* `hasher` - an optional function for generating a custom hash for storing results, it has all the arguments applied to it apart from the callback, and must be synchronous.
+* `hasher` - Tn optional function for generating a custom hash for storing results.
+It has all the arguments applied to it apart from the callback, and must be synchronous.

 __Example__